sy-wada/blue_benchmark_with_transformers/README.md

 Please visit the website and sign up to obtain a copy of the dataset.

 ## Total score
-Following the practice in  [the BLUE benchmark](https://github.com/ncbi-nlp/BLUE_Benchmark), we use a macro-average of Pearson scores, F1-scores and an overall accuracy score to determine a pre-trained model's position.
+Following the practice in  [Peng et al. (2019)](#ypeng), we use a macro-average of Pearson scores, F1-scores and an overall accuracy score to determine a pre-trained model's position.
 The results are [above](#results).

 ## Citing